How can technology help seniors aging in place?

 According to the Population Reference Bureau, there are 46 million people over the age of 65, and 20 million over the age of 75 in the US.
-Considering this number is going to increase in the next 20 to 30 years, age-friendly technologies and devices to help improve the aging experience at home are necessary, now more than ever.
+Considering this number is going to increase in the next 20 to 30 years, age-friendly technologies and devices to help improve the experience of aging at home are necessary, now more than ever.
 Understandably, older adults are reluctant to let go of their homes, their memories and their independence.
-As a family member, you want to honor their desire to stay home, but you also want them to be safe.
+As a family member, you want to honor their desire to stay at home, but you also want them to be safe.
 How do you find an acceptable balance?

 Think about specific areas where they struggle.
 How can they be simplified or improved?
 What role can technology play?
 A single piece of technology could make all the difference!

 Learn how you can bring technology into your parents’ home

 Technological knowledge is something that younger people, or the so-called millennials, take for granted.
 Many baby boomers are quite well acquainted with new technologies too.
 However, some of our elders may lack technological knowledge, regardless of all of their wisdom and life experience.
 Helping them with the basics could help them start using a variety of smart gadgets and, as a result, enhance their quality of life and safety at home.

 Here are some basic examples to start with: